bictorv/chaosnet-bridge/doc/CONVERSE.md

 - [ ] There should be a sounds menu for selecting sounds for incoming/outgoing/alert messages.
 - [ ] You may want to set an auto-reply (if you go AFK), and there should be a setting for at what idle time the auto-reply is sent. *(And it should ideally be sent if your screen is locked, too.)
 (Perhaps the auto-reply should be implemented using a CLS packet with the message, to avoid auto-auto-replies?)*
 - [ ] There could be a Dock icon counter for unseen incoming messages, on macOS.
 - [ ] You could dream of a "group chat" setting, which automatically sends messages to a set of destinations. *Need to handle replies sensibly though (so they go to all in the group).
-Probably a new/compatible protocol for group handling, which uses SEND for transport?*
+Perhaps a new/compatible protocol for group handling, using SEND for transport?*
 - [ ] If the dnspython requirement is awkward, it could be replaced by a HOSTAB client, but it might not be as fast?

 Let me know if you (want (me) to) implement any of this, or if you have more ideas!